Phoenix Area Service

 Heat and airflow

-A dirty condenser coil, stopped condenser fan, or poor airflow can raise pressure and heat.
+A dirty condenser coil, stopped condenser fan, dirty filter, or weak indoor airflow can raise pressure and heat.

 Refrigerant problems